eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Users of Wallet Units use the Wallet Unit to receive, store and present PID, QEAA, PuB-EAA, or EAA about themselves, including to prove their identity.
 Wallet Unit Users can also create Qualified Electronic Signatures and Seals (QES) and utilise Wallet Unit-to-Wallet Unit interactions.

 Who can be a User of a Wallet Unit depends on national law.
 The use of a Wallet Unit by citizens is not mandatory under the legislative proposal.
-However, each Member State will provide at least one European Digital Identity Wallet within 24 months after the entry into force of the implementing acts referred to in the Regulation.
+However, each Member State will provide at least one European Digital Identity Wallet within 24 months after the entry into force of the implementing acts referred to in the [eIDAS 2.0] Regulation.

 ### 3.2 Wallet Providers